docusign/code-examples-bash/README.md

 1. Select **JSON Web Token** when authenticating your account.
 1. Select your desired code example.

+## Troubleshooting CRLF issue on Unix systems
-**Note:** If you are using a Unix-like operating system (such as Mac or Linux), you may see the following error message when running some examples:
+If you are using a Unix-like operating system (such as Mac or Linux), you may see the following error message when running some examples:

 `examples/eSignature/eg002SigningViaEmail.sh: line 148: syntax error: unexpected end of file`